White Africans of European ancestry: North Africa

 Large numbers of French people settled in French North Africa from the 1840s onward.
 By the end of French rule in the early 1960s there were over one million European Algerians, mostly of French origin and Catholic (known as pieds noirs, or "black feet"), living in Algeria, consisting about 16% of the population in 1962.

 There were 255,000 Europeans in Tunisia in 1956, while Morocco was home to half a million Europeans.

 French law made it easy for thousands of colons, ethnic or national French from former colonies of Africa, French India and French Indochina, to live in mainland France.
 After Algeria became independent in 1962, about 800,000 Pieds-Noirs of French nationality were evacuated to mainland France while about 200,000 chose to remain in Algeria.
 Of the latter, there were still about 100,000 in 1965 and about 50,000 by the end of the 1960s.
 1.6 million European colons migrated from Algeria, Tunisia, and Morocco.

-As of December 31, 2011, there were 94,382 French citizens in all three countries, Algeria, Morocco and Tunisia.
-2,5 million people in Algeria have at least one European ancestor, 1 million people in Tunisia have at least one European ancestor according to DNA studies.
-Both countries were part of the Roman Empire and the French colonial empire.
+As of December 31, 2011, there were 94,382 French citizens in all three countries.